Megadeth: 1983–1985: Formation and Killing Is My Business

-On April 11, 1983, Dave Mustaine was fired from Metallica just prior to the band recording their debut album Kill 'Em All due to substance abuse and personal conflicts with James Hetfield and Lars Ulrich.
+On April 11, 1983, Dave Mustaine was dismissed from Metallica before the band recorded their debut album Kill 'Em All due to substance abuse and personal conflicts with James Hetfield kicking his dog.
 As Metallica's lead guitarist since 1981, Mustaine had composed some of the group's early songs and helped hone the band into a tight live unit.
 Afterward, Mustaine vowed revenge by forming a band that was faster and heavier than Metallica.
 On the bus trip back to Los Angeles, Mustaine found a pamphlet by California senator Alan Cranston that read: "The arsenal of megadeath can't be rid no matter what the peace treaties come to."
-The term "Megadeath" stuck with Mustaine and he wrote a song with the spelling slightly changed to Megadeth, which, according to Mustaine, represented the annihilation of power.
+The term "Megadeath" stuck with Mustaine and he wrote a song with that title with the spelling slightly changed to Megadeth, which, according to Mustaine, represented the annihilation of power.

 After arriving back in Los Angeles, Mustaine began the search for new bandmates for his band.
-He formed the band Fallen Angels, and after numerous band members, the band's name was changed to Megadeth.
-As the founder of the band, he added to the band his new neighbors David Ellefson and Greg Handevidt, who had moved from Minnesota to Los Angeles and played bass and guitar.
+He formed the band Fallen Angels, which included Lor Kane on vocals, Robby McKinney on guitar and Matt Kisselstein on bass, in April 1983.
+The first Megadeth drummer Dijon Carruthers also joined around this time.
+The band's name was changed to Megadeth on Kane's recommendation.
+As the founder, Mustaine added his new neighbors David Ellefson and Greg Handevidt to the band, who had moved from Minnesota to Los Angeles and played bass and guitar, respectively.
+A demo was recorded by the lineup, which had expanded to include Richard Girod on drums.
+The band realized that they would have to retool some of the songs following the release of Metallica's debut album, in July 1983, with "Mechanix" being the only Metallica-era song on Megadeth's debut album.
+Megadeth songs from the summer of 1983 included "No Time", "Self Destruct", "Hair Pin Trigger", "Speak No Evil", "Eye for Eye" and "Heaven Knows".
+"No Time" was an early title for "Set the World Afire", "Self Destruct" was the original title for "Mary Jane" and "Speak No Evil" was the original title of "Looking Down the Cross."

 While Handevidt would only last a few months, Mustaine and Ellefson formed a tight musical bond.
 Despite his enthusiasm, Mustaine had trouble finding other members to fill out the lineup.
 He and Ellefson auditioned about 15 drummers, hoping to find one who understood meter changes in music.
-After briefly playing with Dijon Carruthers, they selected Lee Rausch.
+After playing with Carruthers (who had rejoined the band in the fall) and Girod, they selected Lee Rauch in late 1983.
+The Mustaine/Rauch/Ellefson lineup was completed by the addition of Slayer guitarist Kerry King, with whom they rehearsed as well.

+Singers who temporarily joined the band included Billy Bonds and John Cyriis, who would found Agent Steel after his firing from Megadeth.
+Cyriis joined the band after Carruthers persuaded his other bandmates.
 Following six months of trying to find a lead singer, Mustaine decided to perform lead vocals himself.
-Singers who temporarily joined the band included Billy Bonds and John Cyriis, who would found Agent Steel after his firing from Megadeth.